 |When a blade is in good shape but needs to perform at its absolute best, then you should hone it.||When a knife is in rough shape and needs to return to par, then you should sharpen it|

-|Sharpening with Whetstone||Sharpening with electric knife sharpener|
+|Sharpening with a Whetstone||Sharpening with an Electric Knife Sharpener|

-|Sharpening with whetstone is the best method to attain a very sharp result but it requires much more time and skill||Sharpening with electric knife sharpener is a very fast process and easy to use and get a good result|
+|Sharpening with a whetstone is the best method to attain a very sharp result, but it requires much more time and skill.||Sharpening with an electric knife sharpener is a speedy process and easy to use and get a good result.|

-|It is very useful for thinning knives||It’s not suitable for thinning knives|
+|It is beneficial for thinning knives.||It’s not suitable for thinning knives.|

-|There is an ideal sharpening to ensure a long sharp life for your knife||The sharpness of your knife will last for a short duration if you sharpen your knife by electric knife sharpener|
+|This is the best way to sharpen your blade to ensure a long, sharp life for your knife.||The sharpness of your blade will last for a shorter duration if you sharpen your knife using an electric knife sharpener.|

-|Whetstone sharpens a knife without damaging it’s steels or materials||Lots of material loss in this process, compared to sharpening with a stone.|
+|A whetstone sharpens a knife without damaging its steel or materials.||Lots of material loss in this process, compared to sharpening with a stone.|

 To sharpen a Japanese knife, first, decide which sharpening technique you should use.
 The proper technique depends on the type of steel of the blade, experience with sharpening, and your preferences.
 For example, whetstone sharpening is a centuries-old sharpening process that results in a very sharp edge.
 First, however, know when it’s time to sharpen a knife – before it gets too dull to recover its sharp edge.